Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Kernel Regularity Results: Relations between Kernel Convergence Notions, Compactness of Spaces of Kernels and Robustness

 \subsection{Continuity and robustness of the optimal cost in the transition kernel}

-In this subsection, we will review recent results on the continuity of the optimal cost in the transition kernel \cite{kara2022robustness} which will be crucial for establishing near optimality of adaptive control policies.
-These will be generalized in the next subsection.
+In this subsection, we review recent results on the continuity of the optimal cost in the transition kernel \cite{kara2022robustness} which will be crucial for establishing near optimality of adaptive control policies.

-\begin{assumption} For every stationary policy $\gamma\in \Gamma_{S}$, the transition kernels $\tau_{n}$ and $\tau$ lead to positive Harris recurrent chains.
-In particular, they lead to invariant probability measures $\pi^{n}_{\gamma}$ and $\pi_{\gamma}$ such that for any initial state $x\in \mathbf{X}$ we have that:
+\begin{assumption} For every stationary policy $\gamma\in \Gamma_{S}$, the transition kernels $\mathcal{T}_{n}$ and $\mathcal{T}$ lead to positive Harris recurrent chains.
+In particular, they lead to invariant probability measures $\pi^{n}_{\gamma}$ and $\pi_{\gamma}$ such that for any initial state $x\in \mathbb{X}$ we have that:

-Where, $P_{t,x}^{\gamma,\tau}$ denotes the probability induced on $x_{t}$ given that the system starts at $x$, the transition kernel is $\tau$, and the policy is $\gamma$.
-Similarly, $P_{t,x}^{\gamma,\tau_{n}}$ is the probability induced on $x_{t}$ given that the system starts at $x$, the transition kernel is $\tau_{n}$, and the policy is $\gamma$. \end{assumption} Note that by Theorem 3.2 in \cite{hernandez1991recurrence}, alternative Assumptions can also be used.
-Assumption \ref{Strong ergodicity Ali} is crucial because, under the additional Assumption that $c(x,u)$ is continuous and bounded, and weak continuity of the kernel in state and actions (Assumption \ref{AssumptionWFAverage}), it guarantees the existence of a measurable solution to the average cost optimality equation (ACOE) and in particular an optimal policy can be selected from $\Gamma_{S}$ (see Theorem 2.2 in \cite{hernandez2012adaptive} or \cite{lecturenotes}).
+Where, $P_{t,x}^{\gamma,\mathcal{T}}$ denotes the probability induced on $x_{t}$ given that the system starts at $x$, the transition kernel is $\mathcal{T}$, and the policy is $\gamma$.
+Similarly, $P_{t,x}^{\gamma,\mathcal{T}_{n}}$ is the probability induced on $x_{t}$ given that the system starts at $x$, the transition kernel is $\mathcal{T}_{n}$, and the policy is $\gamma$. \end{assumption} Assumption \ref{Strong ergodicity Ali} is crucial because, under the additional Assumption that $c(x,u)$ is continuous and bounded, and weak continuity of the kernel in state and actions (Assumption \ref{AssumptionWFAverage}), it guarantees the existence of a measurable solution to the average cost optimality equation (ACOE) and in particular an optimal policy can be selected from $\Gamma_{S}$ (see Theorem 2.2 in \cite{hernandez2012adaptive}).